hugocostadev/rocketchat-pegjs-benchmark/README.md

 It is needed to convert the code from the file [utils.ts](https://github.com/RocketChat/fuselage/tree/develop/packages/message-parser/src/utils.ts) to Javascript from both branches, since it is written in Typescript.

+To convert the file to Javascript you can use this converter: https://extendsclass.com/typescript-to-javascript.html

 After converting the code to Javascript, replace the import block from [grammar.pegjs](https://github.com/RocketChat/fuselage/tree/develop/packages/message-parser/src/grammar.pegjs) with the converted code.

 In the `benchmarks.js` file add a new item in the array or replace the desired one to compare with develop: